On differential smoothness of certain Artin-Schelter regular algebras of dimension 5: Introduction

 The paper is organized as follows.
 Section \ref{PreliminariesDifferentialsmoothnessofbi-quadraticalgebras} contains definitions and preliminaries on differential smoothness of algebras; we also set up notation necessary for the rest of the paper.
-We review the key facts on some Artin-Schelter regular algebras of dimension $5$ in order to set up notation and render this paper self-contained.
-In Section \ref{DifferentialandintegralcalculusAS5} we prove our main results, Theorem \ref{NoDS}, which states that no algebra with fewer generators than its Gelfand–Kirillov dimension can be differentially smooth and Theorem \ref{NoClifford}, which asserts the existence of an Artin–Schelter regular algebra of global dimension $5$ that is differentiably smooth; in particular, the associated graded Clifford algebra $C$.
+We review the key facts on some AS-regular algebras of dimension $5$ in order to set up notation and render this paper self-contained.
+In Section \ref{DifferentialandintegralcalculusAS5} we prove our main results, Theorem \ref{NoDS}, which states that no algebra with fewer generators than its Gelfand-Kirillov dimension can be differentially smooth and Theorem \ref{NoClifford}, which asserts the existence of an AS-regular algebra of global dimension $5$ that is differentiably smooth; in particular, the associated graded Clifford algebra $C$.

 Throughout the paper, $\mathbb{N}$ denotes the set of natural numbers including zero.
 The word ring means an associative ring with identity not necessarily commutative. $Z(R)$ denotes the center of the ring $R$.
 All vector spaces and algebras (always associative and with unit) are over a fixed field $\Bbbk$. $\Bbbk^{*}$ denotes the non-zero elements of $\Bbbk$.
 As usual, the symbols $\mathbb{R}$ and $\mathbb{C}$ denote the fields of real and complex numbers, respectively.